neuromethods/inference-for-integrate-and-fire-models/README.md

 run one of `baseline_input_inference.py`, `input_perturbation_inference.py`, `network_inference.py`,
 `adaptation_inference.py` (tested with Python 2.7 and 3.7)

+Each script generates output graphs similar to those of the respective results section in the paper, typical run times are indicated in the scripts

 _Required Python libraries_:
 numpy, scipy, numba, multiprocessing, math, os, collections, tables, time, matplotlib, warnings